thejimmylin/my-promise/README.md

 # my-promise
-A JS Promise implementation by myself for learning purposes.
+A Promises/A+ implementation for learning purposes.

 # Promises/A+ specification

-[Promises/A+ is](https://promisesaplus.com/) an open standard for sound, interoperable JavaScript promises—by implementers, for implementers.
+[Promises/A+](https://promisesaplus.com/) is an open standard for sound, interoperable JavaScript promises—by implementers, for implementers.

 # Run the tests